lambdamikel/LambdaSpeak3/README.md

 ![Prototype Breadboard 2](images/DSC08419.JPG)

-First PCB with additional RTC and MP3 module add after LambdaSpeak 3.0 was already completed, and Zhulien from the CPC Wiki Forum had suggested to add the MP3 module (and I also added the I2C RTC):
+First PCB with RTC and MP3 modules added when LambdaSpeak 3.0 was already final, and "Zhulien" from the CPC Wiki Forum suggested to the MP3 module (and then I couldn't resist to no also include a RTC for 4 $, given that the ATmega still had 3 KBs of program memory left):

 ![LambdaSpeak with RTC and MP3 Modules](images/DSC08486.JPG)